Saving & Spending Taxes

 Who can use Keeper?

-Keeper is a solid option for you if you’re a small-business owner or freelancer who has a fair amount of expenses throughout the year.
-I don’t personally have much in terms of business expenses or deductions, so Keeper wouldn’t be of use to me, but someone with more operational expenses could benefit from its tracking and automatic categorization.
+Keeper is a solid option if you're a small-business owner or freelancer with a fair amount of expenses throughout the year.
+I don't personally have much in terms of business expenses or deductions, so Keeper wouldn't be of much use to me, but someone with more operational expenses could benefit from its tracking and automatic categorization.

-If you want the convenience of AI tracking and reviewing your expenses for you, plus tax filing, you could choose one of Keeper’s annual plans for the best value.
-Stick to the basic annual plan if your business spending and taxes are fairly simple, and you can upgrade to the premium annual plan if you have more complicated financial situations and want more protection in case of an IRS audit.
+If you want the convenience of AI tracking and reviewing your expenses for you, plus tax filing, you could choose one of Keeper's annual plans for the best value.
+Stick to the Filing + deductions annual plan if your business spending and taxes are fairly simple, and you can upgrade to the Premium annual plan if you have more complicated financial situations and want more protection in case of an IRS audit.

 Best alternatives to Keeper for freelance taxes